p3ck/shairport-sync/README.md

 You can use command line arguments to provide settings to Shairport Sync as before.
 For full information, please read the Shairport Sync `man` page, also available at  http://htmlpreview.github.io/?https://github.com/mikebrady/shairport-sync/blob/update-documentation/man/shairport-sync.html.

-Apart from the following options, all command line options can be replaced by settings in the configuration file:
+Apart from the following options, all command line options can be replaced by settings in the configuration file.
+Here is a brief description of command line options that are not replicated by settings in the settings file.

-* The `c` option allows you to specify the location of the configuration file — default is `/etc/shairport-sync.conf`.
+* The `-c` option allows you to specify the location of the configuration file — default is `/etc/shairport-sync.conf`.
 * The `-V` option gives you version information about  Shairport Sync and then quits.
 * The `-d` option causes Shairport Sync to properly daemonise itself, that is, to run in the background.
 You may need sudo privileges for this.
 * The `-k` option causes Shairport Sync to kill an existing Shairport Sync daemon and then quit.
 You need to have sudo privileges for this.

 The System V init script at `/etc/init.d/shairport-sync` has a bare minimum :
 `-d`

 Basically all it does is put the program in daemon mode.
 The program will read its settings from the configuration file, normally `/etc/shairport-sync.conf`.